-This hearty, healthy (slow cooker or stovetop) turkey chili is packed with zesty flavor and nutritious veggies.
-Perfect for game day feasting and weeknight meals!
+Perfect for game day feasting and weeknight meals! 🏈 This hearty, healthy (slow cooker or stovetop) turkey chili is packed with zesty flavor and nutritious veggies.
+So delicious loaded with toppings, and served with cornbread and tortilla chips!

 I’m often asked what my favorite meal is to cook, and I always respond in an instant – chili!
 So many flavors, textures, toppings… Oh, I love it.
 The warm heartiness of the meat, tomatoes and beans, mixed with the breezy freshness of lime and cilantro, and a kick of spice from fresh jalapenos and smoky seasonings!
 But, the best part?
 I’m often cooking it for a crowd.
 And I love cooking for a big mess of hungry friends and family.

 If I had more patience (and desire for stress), maybe I would have gone into catering!

 I’ve cooked both big and small batches of chili, probably a hundred-and-one ways, but tossing everything in my slow cooker has got to be my favorite method.
 Don’t mistake that for a no-sweat recipe, though.
 A whole lotta love goes into chopping the veggies and dreaming up delicious toppings.

 Our favorites?
 The classics: Shredded cheddar, sour cream, scallions and a squeeze of juicy lime.

 Now, as for what to serve on the side….

 My Jalapeño Cheddar Cornbread Muffins are always a huge hit… and, if I’m cooking chili for a crowd, an absolute essential pairing.
 They’re soft and sweet, full of flavor, and perfect for mopping up the last bits of spicy goodness.
 Savory salads with a little Mexican flair are also fun, and a big bowlful of chips for scooping is my personal favorite!

 … Have I gotten your appetite going yet?